 - Why do we have to experience emotional pain?

 I believe if we address the questions individually we eventually come up with some sort of reconciliation for the problem of evil as a whole.

 Outside of the fact that the POE as a whole is conflated with presumptions I also take issue with the premise that somehow evil is a problem for the existence of God.
 Why?
 Because evil has nothing to do with the existence of being.
 If you take God out of the equation you still have evil.

 It would be no different if I were to claim that because Evil exists in the world the universe cannot possibly exist (assuming there is no God).
 The two have nothing to do with each other.

 God cannot exist as a moral being.
-If he does, then there always exists the possibility that God does not chose Good over evil.
-However, even assuming that He would always chose Good, the mere fact that there exists this dilemma within God means he cannot be the greatest possible being (another important assumption for Christian theology).
+If he does, then there always exists the possibility that God does not choose Good over evil.
+However, even assuming that He would always choose Good, the mere fact that there exists this dilemma within God means he cannot be the greatest possible being (another important assumption for Christian theology).